 Call to Action: National Commitments to Continue Building Momentum

 Thomas J. Nasca, MD, MACP, Accreditation Council for Graduate Medical Education (Collaborative Co-Chair)

 Andrea Borondy Kitts, MS, MPH, Rescue Lung Society

 Jessica Perlo, MPH, Institute Healthcare Improvement

-The public event will take place at the Association of American Medical Colleges in Washington, D.C.
-This event will also be webcasted for those who wish to attend virtually.
+The public event took place at the Association of American Medical Colleges in Washington, D.C.
+This event was also webcasted.

 Learn more about the Plan at nam.edu/NationalPlan.
 See more about the Clinician Well-Being Collaborative’s related work here.
 Sign up for our listserv at bit.ly/NAMListserv.